dotnet/docs-maui/docs/user-interface/layouts/flexlayout.md

 ### Basis

-The `Basis` property, of type `FlexBasis`, defines the amount of space that's allocated to a child on the main axis.
+The `Basis` property, of type `FlexBasis`, defines the initial size of the child on the main axis before free space is distributed according to other property values.
 The value specified by this property is the size along the main axis of the parent `FlexLayout`.
 Therefore, this property indicates the width of a child when children are arranged in rows, or the height of a child when children are arranged in columns.
 This property is called *basis* because it specifies a size that is the basis of all subsequent layout.

 The `FlexBasis` type is a structure that enables size to be specified in device-independent units, or as a percentage of the size of the `FlexLayout`.
 The default value of the `Basis` property is `Auto`, which means that the child's requested width or height is used.